jorgeprj/GetRightProject/README.md

 #### _Read this in other language._
 <kbd>[<img title="Português" alt="Português" src="https://cdn.staticaly.com/gh/hjnilsson/country-flags/master/svg/br.svg" width="22">](translations/README.pt_br.md)</kbd>

-Get_Right Project is an esports team management simulation game (at first focused on Counter-Strike: Global Offensive).
-The idea is for you to be able to create your own manager, assemble your line-up, strategize for each game and even work behind the scenes to transform your organization into the largest esports team in the world.
+Get_Right Project is an e-sports team management simulation game (at first focused on Counter-Strike: Global Offensive).
+The idea is for you to be able to create your own manager, assemble your line-up, strategy for each game and even work behind the scenes to transform your organization into the largest e-sports team in the world.
 Every decision you make directly affects your team's future.

 # FAQ